pkorac/pk-website-2026/site/blog/a-prototype-is-worth-a-thousand-slides.md

 ### Perfecting prototypes

-I’ve worked with quite a few teams where the urge was to keep polishing a prototype until it felt “finished”.
-That’s usually a trap – you're sacrificing learning for polish.
+Some teams have the urge to keep polishing a prototype for weeks until it feels "finished" instead of testing a cruder prototype with users.
+That's usually a trap – you're sacrificing learning for polish.

 Prototypes are meant to help you learn quickly.
 They can be rough.
 They can be thrown away once they’ve served their purpose.
 Perfecting a prototype often wastes time that could be better spent iterating, testing, and learning.

-A rough rule of thumb: if you’re no longer adding functional or learning value, and you’ve spent more than a week tweaking language or visuals, you’re probably not prototyping – you’re building a polished demo.
+A rough rule of thumb: if you’re no longer adding functional or learning value, and you’ve spent more than a week tweaking language or visuals, you’re probably not prototyping – you’re building a polished demo or the app itself.

 ### No onboarding or setup

-Often a tiny bit of framing can prevent hours of confusion.
-An intro screen that explains what the prototype is (and isn’t) can save you from derailed conversations and misaligned feedback.
+When sharing prototypes with others a bit of framing can prevent hours of confusion.
+An intro screen that explains what the prototype is (and isn’t) can set people up for success and save you from derailed conversations and misaligned feedback later on.

 If you’re testing the prototype as if it were a real app, a lightweight onboarding is also useful – not to gather loads of data, but to get the participant into the right mindset.

 ### Staying too low fidelity

 Some prototypes – especially vision prototypes – need to do more than “work”.
 They need to communicate confidence, taste, and coherence.
-Here you are building a polished demo and staying too low fidelity can undercut the point you’re trying to make.
+Here you **are** building a polished demo and staying too low fidelity can undercut the point you’re trying to make.

-## Benefits of slide decks over prototypes
+## Where slide decks win over prototypes

 Slide decks can frame a story and control a narrative far better than a prototype.
 I’ll almost always start client check-ins with a few slides to set context: